 Complementary copies of PC-SPAN software can be downloaded through CME Core by all users.
 To download a copy, log on to CME Core with your SMARTClick ID, or create a new one, and download the software.

-You can purchase single copies of SPAN Risk Manager through software vendor.
+You can purchase single copies of SPAN Risk Manager through our software vendor SWREG.
 The software is downloaded electronically via CME Core once payment has been confirmed.
-SWReg accepts payment via Mastercard, Visa, American Express, Discover cards, and will accept orders via phone or fax for a nominal fee.
-Check and wired funds are accepted for a nominal fee.
+SWREG accepts electronic payment via Mastercard, Visa, American Express, Discover, and PayPal and will accept orders via phone, fax, or check for a nominal fee.
 The base price for electronic delivery is $3,000 USD for SPAN Risk Manager.

-For bulk purchases or to purchase other versions of SPAN (SPAN Real Time Component Interface, SPAN Risk Manager Clearing or SPAN Framework) contact the CME CORE Support Team:
+For bulk purchases or to purchase other versions of SPAN (SPAN Real Time Component Interface or SPAN Risk Manager Clearing) contact the CME CORE Support Team:

 +1 312 580 5353